Oksana Baiul: Early life and education

 Baiul was born on 16 November 1977 in Dnipropetrovsk, Ukrainian SSR, Soviet Union, an industrial city famous for manufacturing Soviet missiles.
 Her parents divorced when she was two years old, and her father, Sergey Baiul—who died in 2006—disappeared shortly after.
 No one is certain whether he deserted his family or was pressured to leave town when he and his wife divorced.
 She was raised by her mother, Marina, a French teacher, and her maternal grandparents.
-In addition to having Ukrainian ancestry, she is of Romanian descent through her father and of Russian descent through her maternal grandfather.
+In addition to having Ukrainian ancestry, she is of Romanian-Jewish descent through her maternal grandmother and of Russian descent through her maternal grandfather.

-Her grandfather died in 1987, and her grandmother in 1988.
-In 1991, her mother, who had been very healthy, died suddenly of ovarian cancer, when Baiul was 13.
+Her grandfather died in 1987 and her grandmother in 1988.
+In 1991, her mother, who had been very healthy, died suddenly of ovarian cancer when Baiul was 13.
 Her father appeared at her mother's funeral, but Baiul wanted nothing to do with him.
 She lived with the wife of her coach, Stanislav Koritek, who had moved to Canada, and then with friends.

-After moving to Odessa in mid-1992, Baiul lived chiefly in a dormitory.
+After moving to Odesa in mid-1992, Baiul lived chiefly in a dormitory.
 Her expenses were covered by the state because of her promise in skating.
-In 1993, she lived a month with coach Galina Zmievskaya between the European and World championships.
+In 1993 she lived for a month with coach Galina Zmievskaya between the European and World championships.

 Move to the United States

-After the 1994 Winter Olympics, Baiul moved to the United States and started living in Simsbury, Connecticut.
-It is the location of the International Skating Center of Connecticut.
+After the 1994 Winter Olympics, Baiul moved to the United States and started living in Simsbury, Connecticut, the home of the International Skating Center of Connecticut.
 In the late 1990s, she followed her coach, Valentyn Nikolayev, to Richmond, Virginia, where she lived for several years before moving to Cliffside Park, New Jersey.
 After residing there for 14 years, Baiul moved to Pennsylvania in March 2012, settling in Upper Makefield Township, Bucks County.

 In January 1997 (three years after winning the gold medal), Baiul was arrested for driving under the influence of alcohol after crashing her car into a tree in Bloomfield, Connecticut.
 The charges were dropped after she met the terms of probation and completed an alcohol education program.
 Her drinking problem worsened, however.
 In May 1997, she entered an alcohol rehabilitation program for two and a half months.
-In a 2004 interview, she said she had been sober for six years, saying "This is more important than Olympic gold."
+In a 2004 interview, she said she had been sober for six years, adding,"This is more important than Olympic gold."